HomeBlogFive Tips To Boost Wifi Range

 But before you spend money doing any of those things, it’s a good idea to update your devices and router and ensure optimal placement of your router in the home.

-a family uses tech devices while sitting on their couch
+a family uses tech devices sitting on their couch

 Finally, if you’re relying on WiFi calling and data to stay connected, you might also consider boosting your cell phone signal performance in the home.
 You may be better off with a higher cellular data plan and a strong signal for making calls, checking emails, and handling internet browsing.
 That way, you can ensure the WiFi router is positioned to support the living space, where you’re likely to stream entertainment options, while cellular data can be used elsewhere on the property.